 A visit to the Bayeux Tapestry is the highlight for most tourists to the town.
 Bayeux’s tapestry dominates notions of the place, to be sure, but as you arrive here, it’s the splendid cathedral that dominates the scene and signals that you’re entering a glorious historic city.
 The grand bishop’s palace beside the cathedral has been turned into a museum.
 Spectacular historic houses nearby have been converted into fine restaurants and boutiques.

 Capital of the Bessin area, Bayeux has deep historic roots stretching back to Roman times, although what you see only goes back as far William the Conqueror’s reign – the duke, also King of England by the time, was even present at the cathedral’s consecration in 1077.

 The Bayeux Tapestry was probably made in southern England.
 However, Bayeux, which has long been a wealthy trading town, also has a long tradition in many crafts, including lace and porcelain.
 This was also an important religious centre, and you will encounter the substantial buildings of former monasteries as you wander around the old town.

-On the heels of the Allies forces in 1944
+On the heels of the Allied forces in 1944

 Bayeux was extremely fortunate to avoid most of the destruction and tragedy following D-Day that other Normandy towns suffered.
 For a very brief moment, Bayeux was capital of Free France and General Charles de Gaulle came to give a stirring speech here, arriving hot on the heels of the Allied forces in June 1944.